-Conducts tribal consultation activities with Tribal Leadership on current and emergent policy issues that will impact Indian communities and health delivery systems through the annual Area Pre-negotiation and Budget Formulation meetings.
+Conducts tribal consultation and Urban confer activities with Tribal and Urban Leadership on current and emergent policy issues that will impact Indian communities and health delivery systems through the annual Area Pre-negotiation and Budget Formulation meetings.
 Planning and implementing information and consultative sessions through official Tribal Leadership forums and individual site visits.
-Plans and conducts Tribal Advisory Board (TAB) Meetings, Resource Allocation Committee (RAC) Meetings, etc. Legal consultation and services to meet requirements of law and regulations in fulfillment of responsibilities.
+Legal consultation and services to meet requirements of law and regulations in fulfillment of responsibilities.

 Through the Agency Lead Negotiator (ALN), provides leadership, advocacy and coordination in the implementation of all aspects of P.L.
-93-638, the Indian Self-Determination and Education Assistance Act (ISDEAA), as amended, including Title I (Contracting) and Title V (Self-Governance) to Area Tribes including but not limited to shares calculations, Area tables development, etc. The ALN represents the Agency in all Title I and Title V negotiations.
-They are responsible for all administrative aspects of the Title V Compacts and Funding Agreements (FA).
+93-638, the Indian Self-Determination and Education Assistance Act (ISDEAA), as amended, including Title I (Contracting) and Title V (Self-Governance) to Area Tribes including but not limited to shares calculations, Area tables development, etc. The ALN represents the Agency in all Title I and Title V negotiations and is responsible for all administrative aspects of the Title I Model and Annual Funding Agreements (AFA) and Title V Compacts and Funding Agreements (FA).
 The ALN provides leadership, advocacy and coordination in the implementation of all aspects of P.L.
 93-638, as amended for Title V (Self-Governance).

-Through the Urban Program Project Officer, serves as Federal Project Officer to four contracted urban programs, authorized by Title V of the P.L.
+Through the Urban Program Project Officer, serves as Federal Project Officer to six contracted urban programs, authorized by Title V of the P.L.
 94-437, Indian Health Care Improvement Act, as amended.
 Provides technical assistance, training opportunities, monitoring and oversight of urban programs including annual program reviews and consultation to programs in development of their health service delivery systems.
 Reviews reports and develops corrective action plans to improve the quality of services and address compliance issues.

 Administration and management of Contract Support Costs (CSC) including fund analysis and distribution; negotiation of Indian Self-Determination (ISD) fund requests for submission to IHS Headquarters; analysis and resolution of policy issues; formulation of required and special reports for Congress and IHS Headquarters.
-Funds management and maintenance of the CSC/ISD database system.